wnr/element-resize-detector/README.md

 The scroll based approach implementation was based on Marc J's implementation [https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js](https://github.com/marcj/css-element-queries/blob/master/src/ResizeSensor.js).

 Please note that both approaches have been heavily reworked for better performance and robustness.

+## Changelog

+#### 1.1.0

+* Supporting inline elements
+* Event-based solution for detecting attached/rendered events so that detached/unrendered elements can be listened to without polling
+* Now all changes that affects the offset size of an element are properly detected (such as padding and font-size).
+* Scroll is stabilized, and is the preferred strategy to use.
+The object strategy will be deprecated (and is currently only used for some legacy browsers such as IE9 and Opera 12).